KazaiMazai/Puredux/Sources/Puredux/Documentation.docc/Articles/MigrationGuides/Migrating to 1.9.x.md

-# Migrating to 2.0
+# Migrating to 1.9.x

+Getting Ready for 2.0.

+## Overview

+There are no breaking changes, but a big number of deprecations that will be needed to fix before migrating to 2.0 Generally, updating to the latest 1.9.x and following deprecation notices might go smoothly enough.

+Here are the details of the changes.

-## Getting Prepared
+## Store Changes

-1. Update for the latest 1.x version
-2. Follow deprecation notices to get prepared for smooth migration

-Here is an overview of what to be changed:

 ### StoreFactory Changes